Pearson-Higher-Ed/component-archetype/README.usage.md

 The CustomEvent polyfill is for Internet Explorer, and the Intl.js polyfill is for Safari.
 As you support more languages, add them to the list of features requested.

-If your browser already supports a feature, this service automatically optimizes and does not bring down unnecessary code.
+If your browser already supports a feature, this service automatically optimizes and does not download unnecessary code.

 ## How to Consume in an Application

 See the /demo directory for example usage.

-The transpiled, minified bundle will be available in /node_modules/@pearson-components in the component /build directory after you have npm installed this component in your project.

 Eventing example: